elokapina/bubo/README.md

   the database without an ID and restarting)
 * Ensure rooms marked as encrypted are encrypted
 * Ensure room power levels (see above "Room power levels")
-* Ensure required power to write to a room (defaults to 0, but can be set in the database per room)

 ## Development